 Final pieces usually come at the end of a progressive unit of learning, where a range of skills are applied to create an overall effect.
 Although the content or topic of final pieces is usually guided, due to the fact that it will be based upon that term’s topic, here at Windmill, we encourage ownership and individual style, and believe children should develop as artists in their own right, and therefore, learners are encouraged to produce art personal to their ideas.

-If you would like any further information on our art curriculum, please contact the school and ask to speak to Ruth Pickering, our art and design subject leader.
+If you would like any further information on our art curriculum, please contact the school and ask to speak to Amy Osborne, our art and design subject leader.